8ta4/spam/README.md

 When you see a date, that's the recommended send date; the tool itself doesn't send anything.

+The `reason` column will be there to tell you why the `gatekeeper` made its call.

 > Where do I change the spreadsheet URL?

 Your `config.cljs` file's job is to return a single JavaScript object.
 The URL is the value of the `spreadsheet` property in that object.